AlignedMind/Pokedex-Data-Analysis-EDA/README.md

     The Dragon, Fighting, Fire and Electric are all types that were previously identified for having high attack, high speed, or a combination of both.
 I want to further explore this data to see if there is a trend.
 Particularly types having high affinities in the features I created that comprise of stat combinations.
     <h5>Special Sweeper Plot of all 18 types</h5>
 <img src="https://github.com/AlignedMind/Pokedex_EDA_Project/blob/master/Analysis_Images/ss_barplot.png?raw=true" alt="Special Sweeper Bar Plot">
+    The combined median values for Sp.
+Attack and Speed are represented here.
+Dragon appears once again near the top of the stack and Bug towards the bottom.
     <h5>Wall Bar Plot of all 18 types</h5>
 <img src="https://github.com/AlignedMind/Pokedex_EDA_Project/blob/master/Analysis_Images/wall_barplot.png?raw=true" alt="Wall Bar Plot">
+    A "Wall" represents a species Health, Defense and Sp.
+Defense values.
+Dragon makes another appearance.
+So far we have represented all of the possible stat values and Dragon has appeared.
+However lets explore the two remaining arch-types for a through anaylsis.
     <h5>Physical Tank Bar Plot of all 18 types</h5>
 <img src="https://github.com/AlignedMind/Pokedex_EDA_Project/blob/master/Analysis_Images/pt_barplot.png?raw=true" alt="Physical Tank Bar Plot">
+    Dragon rounds out the top 5.
     <h5>Special Tank Bar Plot of all 18 types</h5>
 <img src="https://github.com/AlignedMind/Pokedex_EDA_Project/blob/master/Analysis_Images/st_barplot.png?raw=true" alt="Special Tank Bar Plot">
 </p>
+    Dragon makes another appearance
 </details>